gokusippinlean/gokusippinlean.github.io/_posts/2026-07-23-weinthisbitch.md

 Been watching Texas Chainsaw Massacre a ton.
 Just the original one.
 I think it's really well made.
 Leatherface was always some crazy guy to me when I was a kid and he still is in many ways but it is a lot more obvious that he was just some guy with disabilites that was placed in a crazy ass family.

 You ain't nothing but a cook.

+Oh and I am 3 days away from being sober for 2 months now.
+Pissing clean at well.